issac0723/issac0723.github.io/_projects/4_project.md

 **Acknowledgment**:
-The material(pictures) was created by Yawen Guo(lead author) during her presentation at the AMIA conference.
+The material(pictures) was created by Yawen Guo(lead author) during her presentation at the AMIA conference(2022).
 Thank you!